 “Quickly!” he called.

 He had to reload his pistol, which he did while Kip covered him.
-Meanwhile, Kass began to scamper up the rope after Roderick, leaving only Jonathan and Kip on the ground.
+Meanwhile, Kas began to scamper up the rope after Roderick, leaving only Jonathan and Kip on the ground.

 With a fresh pair of bullets in his pistol, Jonathan pointed it another incoming zombie, close enough to hit at point blank range.
 He shoved the muzzle into its face and pulled the trigger.
 He was rewarded with an explosive spray of blood and brain, and the sight of a necrotic dandy falling to the ground dead.